Stackclash/5e-vault/5. Mechanics/Classes/Bard College Of Spirits (VRGR).md

 ### Guiding Whispers (Level 3)

-_3rd-level College of Spirits feature_
+*3rd-level College of Spirits feature*

 You can reach out to spirits to guide you and others.
-You learn the [[Guidance|guidance]] cantrip, which doesn't count against the number of bard cantrips you know.
+You learn the [[5.
+Mechanics\Spells\Guidance.md|guidance]] cantrip, which doesn't count against the number of bard cantrips you know.
 For you, it has a range of 60 feet when you cast it.

 ### Spiritual Focus (Level 3)

-_3rd-level College of Spirits feature_
+*3rd-level College of Spirits feature*

 You employ tools that aid you in channeling spirits, be they historical figures or fictional archetypes.
 You can use the following objects as a spellcasting focus for your bard spells: a candle, crystal ball, skull, spirit board, or tarokka deck.